Research-Based

 Floradix Iron & Herbs

-This product is the best-selling liquid iron supplement in North America.
-This low-dose iron supplement also claims to be less harsh on the digestive system and does not cause constipation.
-It also contains Vitamins B6, B12, and ascorbic acid (Vitamin C) in the formula.
-It is also vegan.
+This best-selling liquid iron supplement in North America offers a low-dose formula that’s gentler on the digestive system and doesn’t cause constipation.
+The formula contains Vitamins B6, B12, and ascorbic acid (Vitamin C).
+It’s also vegan.

 Should I be Taking Iron Alongside Anything Else?

-The absorption of iron in the body is enhanced by Vitamin C. Many supplements contain a Vitamin C source to increase absorption, but if not, it’s essential to have a source of this vitamin with supplementation.
-The same goes for dietary sources of iron.
-Some sources of Vitamin C include oranges, lemons, apples, and many other fruits and vegetables.
-You can also always add a vitamin C supplement to your routine.
+Vitamin C significantly enhances iron absorption in the body.
+While many supplements include a Vitamin C source to boost absorption, if yours doesn’t, pairing iron with this vitamin is essential.
+The same principle applies to dietary iron sources.
+Vitamin C-rich foods include oranges, lemons, apples, and numerous other fruits and vegetables.
+You can also add a vitamin C supplement to your routine.

-Additionally, milk, calcium, caffeinated beverages, high-fiber foods, and antacids should not be taken alongside iron supplements.
+Avoid taking milk, calcium, caffeinated beverages, high-fiber foods, and antacids alongside iron supplements, as these can interfere with absorption.

 Iron Supplement Alternatives

-Many individuals can get adequate iron in their bodies through dietary sources.
-Heme iron is found in animals, and non-heme iron is found in plants.
-Some of the most iron-rich foods include:
+Many people can obtain adequate iron through dietary sources alone.
+Heme iron comes from animal products, while non-heme iron derives from plants.
+The most iron-rich foods include:

 • Beans